openshift/installer/docs/dev/libvirt/README.md

 ## FAQ

 ### Libvirt vs. AWS

 1. There isn't a load balancer on libvirt.

 ## Troubleshooting

 If following the above steps hasn't quite worked, please review this section for well known issues.

 ### Console doesn't come up

 In case of libvirt there is no wildcard DNS resolution and console depends on the route which is created by auth operator ([Issue #1007](https://github.com/openshift/installer/issues/1007)).
 To make it work we need to first create the manifests and edit the `domain` for ingress config, before directly creating the cluster.

 - Add another domain entry in the openshift.conf which used by dnsmasq.
 Here `tt.testing` is the domain which I choose when running the installer.
 Here the IP in the address belong to one of the worker node.

 ```console
 $ cat /etc/NetworkManager/dnsmasq.d/openshift.conf
 server=/tt.testing/192.168.126.1
 address=/.apps.tt.testing/192.168.126.51
 ```

-- Make sure you restart the NetworkManager after change in the openshift.conf
+- Make sure you restart the NetworkManager after change in `openshift.conf`:

 ```console
 $ sudo systemctl restart NetworkManager
 ```

-- Create the manifests
+- Create the manifests:

 ```console
 $ openshift-install --dir $INSTALL_DIR create manifests
 ```

-- Domain entry in cluster-ingress-02-config.yml file should not contain cluster name
+- Domain entry in cluster-ingress-02-config.yml file should not contain cluster name:

 ```console
 # Assuming `test1` as cluster name
 $ sed -i 's/test1.//' $INSTALL_DIR/manifests/cluster-ingress-02-config.yml
 ```

-- Start the installer to create the cluster
+- Start the installer to create the cluster:

 ```console
 $ openshift-install --dir $INSTALL_DIR create cluster
 ```